AMARILLO and LUBBOCK, Texas (PRESS RELEASE) — The following is a press release from Texas Tech University:

 About the School of Veterinary Medicine

 The School of Veterinary Medicine recruits and selects students with a passion to serve rural and regional communities.
-Its curriculum focuses on the competencies and skills necessary for success in practices that support these communities.
+Its curriculum focuses on the competencies and skills necessary for success in practice types that support these communities.
 Texas Tech’s innovative and cost-efficient model partners with the wider community of veterinary practices across the state to provide clinical, real-world experiential learning.

 (Press release from Texas Tech University)